 For more information a sales, try your favourite search engine, or start with these websites for starters:

 Models from Roland and Yamaha are readily available, have excellent sound properties and represent very good value for money.
+A number of other well thought-of manufacturers e.g. Korg and Kawai also make very good instruments, but they are less widely available, making it more difficult to audition them in the flesh.
 A second hand model that's just a few years old can have an excellent sound and feel for comparatively little outlay.

 New acoustic pianos (upright) in this price range are likely to be small and this restricts the length of strings it can accommodate.
 Trying to produce a rich bass tone from a short string is extremely difficult Most modern pianos are over-strung to increase string length but an upright piano still needs to be quite tall to give a good tone.
 In order to produce a piano at this price, the manufacturer may have had to cut-back on the quality of materials used leading to poor or uneven tone and/or action.